Outpatient Services for Children & Teens

 Please note, if this is an emergency, please dial 9-1-1 or visit your local emergency department.
 For free and confidential support from trained mental health professionals, please contact the National Suicide Prevention Lifeline at 800-273-TALK (8255) or NYC Well at 888-NYC-WELL (888-692-9355).

-For more information on the comprehensive, behavioral health services we offer or to schedule a consultation, please call
+Call for more information on the comprehensive, behavioral health services we offer or to schedule a consultation